wpb0336f6b_1b.jpg

 Decorate the duck with the orange slices, cover with the sauce, and serve warm.

-Francesco Zambrini published for the first time the Libro di Cucina (Book of Cooking) on 1835 in Bologna.
-The book written by an unknown Tuscan author is a manuscript of the XIV (fourteenth) Century.
-The book lists many Medieval recipes including one for a roasted duck with orange.
+Francesco Zambrini published Libro di Cucina (Book of Cooking) for the first time in 1835 in Bologna.
+The book, written by an unknown Tuscan author, is a fourteenth-century manuscript.
+The book lists many Medieval recipes, including one for a roasted duck with orange.

-Duck in orange was a common dish at the court of the Medici, and it is believed Caterina, daughter of Lorenzo II, introduced the dish to France when she moved there.
+Duck a l’Orange was a common dish at the court of the Medici, and it is believed that Caterina, the daughter of Lorenzo II, introduced the dish to France when she moved there.

 rind of 1 orange, finely chopped